usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 ### <a name="binding"></a>6.1.
 Authenticator Binding

+*Authenticator binding* refers to an association that is established providing the ability for a given authenticator to be used, possibly in conjunction with others, to authenticate to a given subscriber account.

 Authenticators SHALL be bound to subscriber accounts by either:

 - issuance by the CSP as part of enrollment, binding, or other processes, or